Genetic Programming for the Nuclear Many-Body Problem: a Guide: Genetic Programming

-To contrast the GP ability to learn the equations from data, we also implemented a linear regression model.
-In the context of SML, linear models are a class of algorithms that assume a linear relationship between the input variables (features) and the output variable (target), in this case the controlling parameters $\alpha$ and the reduced coefficients $a_k$, respectively.
-To make a prediction, the input features are multiplied by the learnable weights, summed together and added a learnable constant called the intercept or bias~\cite{b19_hands_on_ml_geron}.
-Formally: $y = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + \ldots + \beta_n x_n$, where $y$ is the target, $\beta_0$ is the intercept, and $\beta_k$ is a learnable weight associated with input feature $x_k$.
-The learnable weights and the intercept are usually estimated from the data using Ordinary Least Squares (OLS) estimation procedure to minimize the sum of squared residuals (i.e., difference between the observed target values in the training dataset, and the values predicted by the linear model).
-Formally: $\min_{\beta} \sum_{i=1}^{n} (y_i - \hat{y}_i)^2$, where $\hat{y}_i$ is the model's prediction for data instance $i$.
+We benchmark the performance of GP as an alternative to build the reduced expressions for surrogate models with that of Linear Regression (LR), one of the most widely used supervised machine learning methods for regression, known for its simplicity, interpretability, and efficiency.
+LR assumes a linear relationship between input variables/features ($x$) and the output target variable ($y$), expressed as a weighted sum of terms: $y = \beta_0 + \beta_1 x_1 + \beta_2 x_2 + \ldots + \beta_n x_n$.
+Here, the coefficients $\beta_k$ are learnable parameters associated with the intercept and $k^{th}$ input feature. \textit{Learning} of parameters occurs by minimizing the sum of squared residuals (i.e., difference between the observed target values in the training dataset, and the values predicted by the linear model).

-In order to constraint the complexity of the model and improve generalization ability, regularization terms can be added to the sum of squared residuals.
-L1 regularization promotes models' sparsity and is useful to tackle high dimensional tasks (i.e. with many input features), especially if many are expected to be irrelevant.
-L2 regularization is frequently used when the input features are expected to be informative but their impact has to be reduced to avoid overfitting, and/or are highly correlated (multicollinear).
-Formally, the L1 term is given by $\lambda_1\sum_{k=0}^{n} |\beta_k|$, whereas L2 term is given by $\lambda_2\sum_{k=0}^{n} \beta_k^2$.
-For creating high-order interactions between the original input features $X$, one can generate a new feature set $X'$ consisting of all polynomial combinations of the features up to a given degree.
-Provided $X'$, a linear model can learn non-linear relationships.
-In this study, we use regularized linear regression with polynomial terms and we rely on scikit-learn implementation~\cite{a11_scikit_pedregosa,c13_sklearn_api_buitinck}.

-Note that regularized linear regression has been long used in scientific applications.
-Sparse-identification of non-linear dynamics (SINDy) is a popular method for discovering governing equations in dynamic systems~\cite{brunton2016discovering}.
-Essentially it utilizes linear regression with the L1 regularizing term to promote sparsity, yielding smaller models, which can offer better interpretability, which is considered an appealing property.
-SINDy has been successfully applied to find governing equations in many different applications~\cite{hoffmann2019reactive,tran2017exact,fasel2022ensemble,jiang2021modeling,shea2021sindy}.
-Nevertheless, SINDy-like approaches present a conspicuous disadvantage: all of the non-linear relationships to be included in the model search must be manually pre-defined, which requires some degree of expertise.
-This can be particularly limiting when applied to a problem where valuable non-linear relationships are unexpected, and is one of the advantages we expect from GP.
+However, LR exhibits a fundamental limitation: it relies upon a fixed additive structure where the functional form of the input features and their interactions must be pre-defined by the user.
+This constrains LR's ability to accurately model complex nonlinear relationships or discover concise and appropriate functional representations of the data.
+GP, in contrast, explores and even composes diverse mathematical transformations and interactions without rigid assumptions.